Vahan Grigoryan, DDS

-By wearing a nightguard, you provide a barrier that prevents the upper and lower teeth from grinding against each other.
+By wearing a night guard, you provide a barrier that prevents the upper and lower teeth from grinding against each other.
 The appliance absorbs the pressure caused by clenching, protecting your teeth from damage.
-In addition to preventing dental problems, nightguards can also be used as part of the treatment plan for individuals who already experience Temporomandibular Joint Disorder (TMJ).
+In addition to preventing dental problems, night guards can also be used as part of the treatment plan for individuals who already experience Temporomandibular Joint Disorder (TMJ).
+Some people also find mouth guards useful for similar protection during sports or other activities.
+For optimal results, our dental professionals recommend regular follow-up appointments to monitor your progress, make any necessary adjustments, and address any concerns you may have.

 Tooth Protection